GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Magi.md

 ### Spell Points
 You have a pool of spell points which represent your ability to draw from the weave.
 This pool takes time to recover, regaining 1 point upon completing a long rest and half of your missing spell points upon completing a full rest.
+The maximum amount possessed is shown on the Magi table.

 ### Magicraft
 You are capable of tapping into the latent magics.
 When you perform a spell check, a skill check involving the nature of magic, or a save against a magical effect, you may spend a single spell point to gain a bonus equal to your [Will] bonus.